Greece Moments Greece Moments

 Kanala from above

-The miraculous icon of the Mother of God, which is in the village church Panagia Kanala was once found by fishermen on the sea between Kythnos and Serifos.
-In honour of Mary, a new church was built in 1869 on the foundations of an older church.
+The miraculous icon of the Mother of God, which is kept in the village church of Panagia Kanala, was once found by fishermen in the sea between Kythnos and Serifos.
+In honour of Mary, a new church was built in 1869 on the foundations of an older one.
 The interior is richly decorated with wall paintings.

 Panagia Kanala Kythnos